1,1,2,2-Tetrachloroethane: Mechanism of action

-Looking at the chemical and physical properties the 1,1,2,2,-tetrachloroethane (TeCA) might be rapidly and extensively absorbed, which results in oral and inhalation exposures.
-In animal studies the oral take up was reported bij 70-100% and 40-97% oral uptake in human inhalation.
-TeCA is a small, volatile, lipophilic molecule; it appears that TeCA readily be absorbed from respiratory and gastrointestinal tracts.
+1,1,2,2,-Tetrachloroethane (TeCA) can be rapidly and extensively absorbed from oral and inhalation exposure.
+In animal studies the oral take up was reported as 70-100% and 40-97% oral uptake in human inhalation.
+TeCA is a small, volatile, lipophilic molecule; TeCA can be readily absorbed from respiratory and gastrointestinal tracts.
 Absorption with passive diffusion is the most likely mechanism.

 After TeCA is absorbed in the body, it is readily distributed throughout the body via passive diffusion.
-TeCA will most likely accumulate in lipid-rich tissues, liver.
+TeCA will most likely accumulate in lipid-rich tissues, such as the liver.
 Urinary elimination occurs as metabolites, including formic acid, glyoxalic acid, trichloroacetic acid and trichloroethanol.

 Already mentioned before passive diffusion is an important mechanism, because it is most likely the major mechanism of excretion.